Question of the Day

 The word 'queue' would sound the same even if four of its five letters are taken away.
 It is both a verb and a noun.
 A queue is a line of waiting people or cars,

-Which 5 letter word can you take 4 letters away and still have the same word? ...
-What 5 letter English word keeps its pronunciation even if you remove 4 of the ...
+What English word has the same pronunciation even after you take four of its ...
+What 5 letter word can you take the last four letters away and still sound the same ? ... letter English word keeps its pronunciation even if you remove 4 of the letters ...